RayTheNoob/Infinite-Multiplication-Table/README.md

  - Fix color glitch with cursor square
  - Let mouse scroll
+ - Highlight all squares with the same number/click to bookmark
+ - Zoom
  - Add scroll-wheel to change speed
  - ⭐ Optimize tile drawing to only draw new tiles and fix the thing where the graphics completely die when you get to far ⭐